 An example of where this would not be appropriate would be the configuration of the “Light” shipping group to prevent the “Heavy Goods” shipping method from being displayed.
 In that scenario, if you add a product that is assigned to the “Light” shipping group to the cart then the “Heavy Goods” method would not be displayed, as expected but, if you then add a product from the “Bulky” shipping group to the cart then the “Heavy Goods” shipping method would still not be displayed because the “Light” shipping group is preventing that method from being displayed.

-Carrier Rules (Special Note)
+Shipping Rules (Special Note)

-For example, from the above tables, if you have a carrier rule that sets free shipping to the LIGHT shipping group and there is a product assigned to LIGHT group, together with a product assigned to the BULKY shipping group this will not take effect as expected.
+For example, from the above tables, if you have a shipping rule that sets free shipping to the LIGHT shipping group and there is a product assigned to LIGHT group, together with a product assigned to the BULKY shipping group this will not take effect as expected.
 Instead, the rule will need to be incorporated within the table.

 Filtering Based on Subtotal